 “…When we accept a path of peace and joy rather than fun and excitement, we find true happiness and satisfaction can only come by obeying God’s Word in the Scriptures.
 The role of a woman in the home is so clearly set out throughout the Bible and submission to The Lord’s will for me is what makes all the difference… Homemaking is moral order and it’s the greatest privilege a woman can have to join in this work for God’s glory.”
 Anonymous

 “… A woman gains the most satisfaction when she is carrying out her God-given responsibilities in her home.
 Here, she will yield her greatest influence of love and loyalty by serving her family.
 If we remain patient and preserve with a cheerful devotion to our Lord, we will not grow weary in doing well….The world needs devoted wives and mothers.
 She is her family’s holiest blessing.
 No words can express the blessedness of our mission.”

-To read all the comments I received, again, please scroll back up a bit and leave your email.
-The file will be sent to you.
+To read all the comments I received, again, please scroll back up a bit and leave your email to read all the responses and join the Confidently Called list.

 This is beautiful.
 When I worked full time, I never had a tidy house.
 Now that I am able to stay at home and be a full item mother and home maker, I feel like I should have a spotless house but it’s hard to get there.
 This is a great, inspiring post that’s timely for me because my husband I were just discussing this.
 One thing that we talked about is having us both work together to deep clean the house this weekend (we’ll go all out: scrubbing the bathroom, having the carpet cleaners come, cleaning all of the linen, anything we can) to have a clean slate to start with.
 Then, all I need to do is keep up our tidy home and it’ll be less overwhelming.
 This post is a great guide to how to keep a home clean, and a great motivation to do so.
 Thank you for this beautiful site as well!